menasy/42-Minishell/README.md

 ### Processing Executable Files
 - **Description:** Processing executable files located under `bin/`.
 This function ensures that various executable files in the `bin/` directory are correctly processed and executed.

+## Benefits of Group Work

+Throughout this project, we learned the importance of effective collaboration and teamwork.
+Working in a group allowed us to divide tasks according to each member's strengths, leading to a more efficient development process.
+Each member contributed their expertise, enhancing the quality and functionality of the final product.
+A special thank you to [e-kose](https://github.com/e-kose) for their invaluable contributions and collaboration.

 ## Installation Instructions